Shopping Cart

 50-50 review: "The hot springs is magical if you come just for the hot spring and meditate on the forest and creek side.
 But the accommodation is terrible."
 (Unattributed Yelp review)

-In contrast, countless happier campers raved:
+In happy contrast, countless visitors raved:

 "The place has an amazing rustic charm, and is the real deal as a mineral springs."
 (1Shastagirl Redding)